TheGameCreators/.github/README.md

 Q?
 Is TGC interested in new services to help your website visibility, protection, selling your company, viewing photos, and other offers that might be considered the topic of email spamming?
 A> No, TGC is not interested in these topics and considers such material as SPAM when they are sent to our technical support system.

+Q?
+Is TGC interested in selling your company?
+A> No, TGC is not looking to sell the company.

 ## GameGuru Classic and MAX

 Q?
 I have a question about one of your DLCs.
 Can you help?